 The Criminal Justice Associate in Science Degree prepares graduates for employment in criminal justice fields such as law enforcement, corrections, and juvenile justice, in both the public and private sectors.
 Students in this program receive hands-on learning directly relating to these fields, including crime scene investigations, police department development, evidence analysis, and mock trial.
 Students also learn to fingerprint and perform forensic analysis on fibers, hairs, and blood.
 Professors in this program have first-hand experience in many fields of criminal justice and assist students in obtaining internships in their respective careers.
-After only eighteen months of instruction and a 180-hour internship, our graduates are well-prepared for rewarding and exciting careers in criminal justice.

-- To teach students the foundational principles of law enforcement, corrections, juvenile justice, and other aspects of the American criminal justice system. - To give students practical skills in conducting criminal investigations, security checks, traffic control, and other law enforcement and security-related activities. - To develop students' skills in the analysis of crime patterns, criminal evidence, and criminal behavior. - To teach students how to write criminal reports of a professional caliber, and to communicate professionally and effectively with other criminal justice and legal professionals, criminals, and members of the public at large. - To give students an understanding of computer systems relating to research and data storage, retrieval, and reporting, for use in various criminal justice fields. - To instill in students a desire to protect and serve the public while recognizing and respecting constitutional procedures and administrative priorities.
+- To teach students the foundational principles of law enforcement, corrections, juvenile justice, and other aspects of the American criminal justice system. - To give students practical skills in conducting criminal investigations, security checks, traffic control, and other law enforcement and security-related activities. - To develop students' skills in the analysis of crime patterns, criminal evidence, and criminal behavior. - To teach students how to write criminal reports of a professional caliber, and to communicate professionally and effectively with other criminal justice and legal professionals, criminals, and members of the public at large.

+- To give students an understanding of computer systems relating to research and data storage, retrieval, and reporting, for use in various criminal justice fields. - To instill in students a desire to protect and serve the public while recognizing and respecting constitutional procedures and administrative priorities.